Last updated on October 29th, 2022

 Some random facts

-77. France also collects the highest wealth tax in Europe.
+77. France also has one of the highest wealth tax in Europe.

 78. A fun fact: April Fool’s Day (1st of April) is believed to have originated in France.

 79. The Statue of Liberty was a gift from the people of France to the United States of America.
 It was built by Gustave Eiffel, the man who also constructed the Eiffel Tower.

 81. The research concluded that at least thirty-four percent of the French population can speak English fluently.